-Initial Membership Date Before January 1, 2012 Initial Membership Date On or After January 1, 2012 and Before July 1, 2017 Retirement and Disability 7 e : Years of service and 20 years of service, any age 25 years of service or 15 years of credited service, age 52.5 age required to receive benefit 15 years of service, age 62 of credited service, age 52.5 Final average salary is based on Highest 36 consecutive months of last 20 years Highest 60 consecutive months of last 20 years Benefit percent Normal Retirement 50% less 2.0% for each year of credited service less than 20 years OR plus 2.0% to 2.5% for each year of credited service over 20 years, not to exceed 80% 1.5% to 2.5% per year of credited service, not to exceed 80% Accidental Disability Retirement 50% or normal retireme ent, whichever is greater Catastrophic Disability Retirement hen reduced to either 62.5% or whichever is greater Ordinary Disability Retirement or 20 years of credited service, w th actual years of credited service whichever is greater, multiplied by b exceed 20 years) divided by 20 Survivor Benefit Retired Members 80% to 100% of retired a member's pension benefit Active Members of average monthly compensation bility retirement benefit or 100% ation if death was the result of ved on the job
+Initial Membership Date Before January 1, 2012 Initial Membership Date On or After January 1, 2012 and Before July 1, 2017 Retirement and Disability • / Years of service and 20 years of service, any age 25 years of service or 15 years of credited service, age 52.5 age required to receive benefit 15 years of service, age 62 Final average salary is based on Highest 36 consecutive months of last 20 years Highest 60 consecutive months of last 20 years Benefit percent Normal Retirement 50% less 2.0% for each year of credited service less than 20 years OR plus 2.0% to 2.5% for each year of credited service over 20 years, not to exceed 80% 1.5% to 2.5% per year of credited service, not to exceed 80% Accidental Disability Retirement 50% or normal retirement, whichever is greater Catastrophic Disability Retirement 90% for the first 60 months then reduced to either 62.5% or normal retirement, whichever is greater Ordinary Disability Retirement or 20 years of credited service, w th actual years of credited service whichever is greater, multiplied by exceed 20 years) divided by 20 Survivor Benefit • Retired Members 80% to 100% of retired i member's pension benefit Active Members of average monthly compensa bility retirement benefit or 100% ation if death was the result of wed on the job

-Retirement and survivor benefits are subject to automatic cost-of-living adjustments.
-The adjustments are based on inflation foe PSPRS.
-In addition, the Legislature may enact permanent one-time benefit increases after a Joint Legislative Budget Committee analysis of the increase's effects on the plan.
+Retirement and survivor benefits are subject to automatic cost-of-living adjustments based on inflation.
 PSPRS also provides temporary disability benefits of 50 percent of the member's compensation for up to 12 months.

 Health insurance premium benefits are available to retired or disabled members with 5 years of credited service.
 The benefits are payable only with respect to allowable health insurance premiums for which the member is responsible.
-Benefits range from \$150 per month to \$260 per month depending on the age of the member and dependents
+Benefits range from \$100 per month to \$260 per month depending on the age of the member and dependents

-Employees covered by benefit terms - At June 30, 2018, the following employees were covered by the agent plans' benefit terms:
+Employees covered by benefit terms - At June 30, 2019, the following employees were covered by the agent plans' benefit terms: